rbw/flask-journey/README.rst

 Description
 -----------

-Provides a clean, declarative way of importing and managing blueprints.
-Additionally, the extension also enables simple and consistent methods of (de)serialization and validation in blueprint enabled views.
+Provides a clean and simple way of importing and managing blueprints.
+Additionally, the extension also enables consistent methods for (de)serialization and validation in blueprint enabled views.

 It uses the standard Flask blueprint system, is modular and doesn't depend on anything special.